franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/README.md

 # Module-20-Advanced-Objects-and-Data-Structures
 ### Repository Overview

-This repository contains a library of my notes on the first module of a Python 'bootcamp' I completed, as part of my independent learning.
+This repository contains a library of my notes on the twentieth module of a Python 'bootcamp' I completed, as part of my independent learning.
 This was an in-depth Udemy course with 156 video lectures and exercises, to be completed in a Jupyter environment.
-This repository contains a library of my notes on the first module in this course, including an overview of and introduction to its content.
+This repository contains a library of my notes on the twentieth module in this course, including an overview of and introduction to its content.

 ### Course Details
 - **Course URL:** [The Complete Python Bootcamp From Zero to Hero in Python](https://www.udemy.com/course/complete-python-bootcamp/?couponCode=ST18MT62524)